-If you require a substantial amount of your personal information, there is a formal process for this, under the DPA and GDPR, known as a Subject Access Request (SAR).
+If you require a substantial amount of your personal information, there is a formal process for this, under the GDPR, known as a Subject Access Request (SAR).

-You also have the right to claim compensation if we fail to comply with the DPA or GDPR and you suffer damage as a result.
+You also have the right to claim compensation if we fail to comply with the GDPR and you suffer damage as a result.

 What you need to know about making a SAR: